joshlay/tuned-amdgpu/README.md

 Contrary to the name, the `overclock` profiles can be used to de-tune the card as well.

-_Warning_: This is only tested with `RX6000` series GPUs, others may _not_ work properly.
-Use at your own risk!

 ## Assumptions / Limitations

+Only tested with `RX6000` series GPUs, others may _not_ work properly.
+Please use at your own risk!

-Multiple GPUs in a single system are not yet supported.
-This role assumes management over a single GPU with displays attached.
+Multiple GPUs in a single system are not yet managed, assumes a single GPU with displays attached.

 ## Profiles